DecisionsDev/odm-docker-kubernetes/azure/README.md

 ### Create a database secret

-To secure access to the database, you must create a secret that encrypts the database user and password before you install the Helm release.
+To secure access to the database, you must create a secret that encrypts the database user and password, before you install the Helm release.

 ```console
 kubectl create secret generic <odm-db-secret> --from-literal=db-user=<rds-postgresql-user-name> --from-literal=db-password=<rds-postgresql-password>